FYI (Canadian TV channel): Rebrand as FYI

 In June 2014, it was reported that Twist TV, along with sister network Mystery TV, would be rebranded as Canadian versions of FYI and the Crime & Investigation Network under a licensing agreement with A+E Networks.
 A+E Networks and Shaw Media had previously partnered to rebrand History Television, Showcase Diva and The Cave as Canadian versions of History, Lifetime and H2 in 2012.

 The launch of FYI (as well as CI) was intended to draw in more female viewers, the primary audience of Shaw Media's lifestyle networks.
 In addition to programming from the U.S. service, as well as other Shaw Media-owned channels, the new channel will air shows from other sources.
 The channel was relaunched on the morning of September 1, 2014 with a free preview to last the rest of the month.
 A month prior, a Canadian version of the FYI website went online.
 Over time, the website was updated to include information pertaining to the channel.

 A YouTube channel went online August 28, 2014; on that day, sneak peeks of FYI programming aired on Lifetime and Slice.
 On April 1, 2016, Shaw Media was sold to Corus Entertainment.

+Closure

-At the Corus Entertainment upfronts, Corus Entertainment announced its Fall 2019 schedules of W Network and Showcase; FYI, was not included in the upfronts.
-The following day, Telus announced that it would be adding Much, a Bell Media channel that launched in 1984, by replacing FYI on December 31, 2019.
-Additionally, this would mean Much would launch the same way it did in the United States as Fuse replaced MuchMusic USA on May 19, 2003.
+In June 2019, at the Corus Entertainment upfronts, Corus Entertainment announced its Fall 2019 schedules of its top-performing specialty channels.
+However, FYI was not included in the upfronts.

-In October 2019, Corus announced that FYI would be shut down on December 31, 2019, after which the channel space created in 2001 by Discovery Health Channel ceased to exist.
+In October 2019, Corus announced that FYI would be shut down at midnight on December 31, 2019, after which the channel space created in 2001 by Discovery Health Channel ceased to exist.
 The channel's license was surrendered to the CRTC on February 4, 2020.

+Some of its programming such as Storage Wars, which aired on this channel, are also available on Disney+ which is accessible in Canada.

 FYI HD

 In late 2016, Corus launched FYI HD, a 1080i high definition simulcast of the standard definition feed.
 The HD feed was available on Bell Fibe TV, Bell MTS and Optik TV.
 On August 8, 2018, it launched on Shaw Direct.
+The HD feed shut down on December 31, 2019.